 Dr. Ramya Harsha is an Assistant Professor at NUCSER.
 She has obtained her Ph.D. degree from Department of Microbiology, University of Mysore in the year 2012.
 She joined NUCSER in 2013.
 Her research interests include virulence in bacterial pathogens, quorum sensing and isolation of anti-quorum sensing molecules from phytal sources and attenuation of quorum sensing in bacteria.
 She has secured second rank in MSc Microbiology from University of Mysore.

 Dr. Mamatha BS completed her Ph.D. from CFTRI, Mysore.
 Pursued teaching as my career and joined St. Aloysius College (Autonomous), Mangalore from 2014- 2017.
 Later, she joined NUCSER in 2017.
-She have 18 research articles and external reseach projects to her credits.
+She has 18 research articles and external reseach projects to her credits.
 Her research interest lies in two areas of food science, the bioavailability of lutein (xanthophyll carotenoid) in mice model and antihypertensive peptides from fish protein hydrolysates.

 Doctor of Philosophy (Nutritional Biochemistry), Central Food Technological Research Center (CFTRI), University of Mysore, Mysore, 2013